thomas-sittler/jekyll-now/_posts/2017-11-08-authority.md

     The problem of evidential overlap stems from reasonable-seeming but incorrect priors about the truth of a proposition, conditional on (the conjunction of) various testimonies.
 The situations I want to talk about concern agents with entirely correct priors, who update on testimony the adequate Bayesian amount.
 In my case the ideal Bayesian behaves counterintuitively, in Amanda's example, Bayesianism and intuition agree since bad priors lead to bad beliefs.

+# Attempting to reconcile the tension
-# Argument screens of authority
+## Argument screens of authority
 Eliezer Yudkowsky has an excellent post, ["Argument screens off authority"](http://lesswrong.com/lw/lx/argument_screens_off_authority/), about this issue.
 You should read it to understand the rest of my post, which will be an extension of it.

 I'll give you the beginning of the post: